UniversalDependencies/docs/_nap/template-index.md

 ## Syntax

+Subjects are constituted of Noun Phrases, which can be also deverbal.
+They are not marked and usually preceed the verb, except for presentational construction, e.g.:
+_Dimmanĕ venĕ Giuvannĕ_ 'Tomorrow John is coming'

+Objects usually follow the main verb, or can be constituted by relative clauses, e.g.:
+_Mĕ piacĕ 'e pazzià a ppallonĕ_ 'I like to play football'

 ---
 **Instruction**: Give criteria for identifying core arguments (subjects and objects), and describe the range of copula constructions in nonverbal clauses.
 List all subtype relations used.
 Include links to language-specific relations definitions if any.